 Continue on Route 66 to Los Angeles, where you can get your fill of old Hollywood before ending your trip – drink in hand — looking out over the Pacific Ocean.

 In your 70s and Beyond: The Atlantic Coast

 Your 70s are the perfect decade to hit the road and see the sights.
 The Atlantic Coast road trip starts in New York City and ends with a tranquil drive across the Overseas Highway to Key West — with plenty of coastal wilderness, beautiful beach resorts, and old fishing villages along the way.
 The trip is just under 2,000 miles and much of it runs along — or near — the Atlantic Ocean.

-Start in New York City, where you’ll want to spend a day or two checking out the sights — most notably, the Statue of Liberty, Ellis Island, and Times Square.
+Start in New York City, where you'll want to spend a day or two checking out the sights — most notably, the Statue of Liberty, Ellis Island, and Times Square.
 From New York, head south toward Atlantic City, where you can cruise along the boardwalk, grab some food, or try your hand at gambling.
-Continue south toward Cape May and enjoy the city’s Victorian charm before taking a ferry (car included!) to Lewes, Delaware.
-In Maryland, swing through the protected Assateague Island National Seashore and make a quick stop on Virginia Beach before dipping down to Roanoke Island, North Carolina, where North America’s first English-speaking colony mysteriously disappeared in 1587.
+Continue south toward Cape May and enjoy the city's Victorian charm before taking a ferry (car included!) to Lewes, Delaware.
+From Lewes Beach, you'll head into Maryland, swinging through the protected Assateague Island National Seashore.
+Cruising through states, make a quick stop on Virginia Beach before dipping down to Roanoke Island, North Carolina, where North America's first English-speaking colony mysteriously disappeared in 1587.

-While in North Carolina, stop to stretch your legs in Wilmington’s downtown.
-For a taste of nostalgia, visit Myrtle Beach, South Carolina, which is home to a boardwalk that’s lined with rides and saltwater taffy shops.
-If you’re up for a round of golf, or some more beach time, head to Hilton Head Island, then drop down to Savannah, Georgia.
+While in North Carolina, stop to stretch your legs in downtown Wilmington.
+For a taste of nostalgia, visit Myrtle Beach, South Carolina, which is home to a boardwalk that's lined with rides and saltwater taffy shops.
+If you're up for a round of golf, or some more beach time, head to Hilton Head Island, then drop down to Savannah, Georgia.